-Banking is one of the foremost industries that needs a contact center for its operations on a daily basis.
+Banking is one of the foremost industries that need a contact center for its operations on a daily basis.
 Poor experience in a contact center can scuttle any initiative for overall customer experience improvements.
-Nowadays, contact centers have become the preferred channel for customers for many services such as blocking a card, check book request, balance related inquires etc. The millennials are placing more calls to a bank compared to someone in their 60s.
-Additionally, countries have legal requirements and compliances for client – contact center employees such as Bank Secrecy Act and Data Protection.
+Nowadays, contact centers have become the preferred channel for customers for many services such as blocking a card, checkbook request, balance-related inquiries, etc. The millennials are placing more calls to a bank compared to someone in their 60s.
+Additionally, countries have legal requirements and compliances for the client – contact center employees such as the Bank Secrecy Act and Data Protection.
 It becomes imperative that such contact center employees or ‘agents’ follow the bank policies and procedures diligently as these procedures protect both the customers and the bank.

 Within such a highly regulated framework, the role of an agent in the client-agent interaction is of paramount importance.
 Adoption of ‘right’ technology can help solve many issues related to compliance and legislation, policies and procedures and avoid placing the onus on to an agent.
 One such tool that helps agents execute his/her processes without worrying about the procedures and policies to a large extent is a Unified Agent Desktop for Banking & Finance.

 In the banking industry, unified agent desktops provide an additional benefit of regulatory compliance other than improving key metrics such as AHT and FCR.
-A unified agent desktop presents only context specific data to an agent.
+A unified agent desktop presents only context-specific data to an agent.
 The agents need not flip-flop between different banking or financial applications while executing their business processes.
-The agents are not given un-hindered access to the backend applications, ensuring they can only see what they are allowed and/or required.
-Access to data and workflows can be authorized depending upon user roles, rights and use cases.
-Tools such as guided scripting helps agents execute the business processes with high level of consistency and compliance of the business processes.
+The agents are not given unhindered access to the backend applications, ensuring they can only see what they are allowed and/or required.
+Access to data and workflows can be authorized depending upon user roles, rights, and use cases.
+Tools such as guided scripting help agents execute the business processes with a high level of consistency and compliance of the business processes.

 In the banking industry, a Unified Agent Desktop Application is now mandatory.
 Customers have a choice to which bank they use.
 A Data breach can lead to significant losses in both customers and reputation for the bank.